octo-technology/appaloosa-android-sdk/README.md

     mvn install:install-file -Dfile=<path-to-file> -DgroupId=com.octo.android.appaloosa -DartifactId=appaloosa-sdk -Dversion=1.0.0 -Dpackaging=apklib

-If you don't use maven, simply add the appaloosa-sdk-1.0-jar-with-dependencies.jar to your libs folder.
+If you don't use maven, simply add the sdk as a library reference in your project properties.

 Usage
 -----